anitaposch/learn-bitcoin/manuscript/100-evolution-money.md

 * Money is created by central banks in the form of paper money and coins.
 * Central banks buy assets and bonds from the open market, money flows into the system.
 * Money is created through government stimulus, through benefits, grants and bail outs.
-* Money is created by commercial banks through loans
+* Money is created by commercial banks through loans.

 ### Money is created through debt
 The last point is the one we all know.
 It is how we take a loan for buying a house, starting a business or buying a car.
 The process is easy, but only for those who are already privileged.
 If you cannot put forward a security as collateral, you are a small business owner, you do not have a regular fixed income job, or you are a woman in a country where women are still forbidden to own any property, then you will not qualify for credit at your bank.
 If you get the loan, the bank edits its digital ledger and adds the credit sum to their account.
 Now you owe them the amount of the loan plus a rate of interest.
 Now you have to go out and work or sell something to be able to pay back the loan plus the interest rate.
 It's a great deal for the banks, they add nothing, but earn the fees for your loan agreement and the interest on your payback.

-On top of that, there is something called fractional-reserve banking, which means that banks are allowed to lend out up to 100% more money than they have in cash deposits or as balances in the bank's account at their central bank.
+On top of that, there is something called fractional-reserve banking, which means that banks are allowed to lend out up to 90-100% more money than they have in cash deposits or as balances in the bank's account at their central bank.
 If each of us were to go the bank today and request to withdraw our money, the banking system would fall apart because they do not have the full amount in their safes.

-In 2020 global debt rose by an incredible US$24 trillion to US$281 trillion, or 355% of global GDP. [^^C1-10]
+In 2020 global debt rose by an incredible 24 trillion to 281 trillion USD, or 355% of global GDP. [^^C1-10]

 ![Debt-to-GDP ratios](resources/_Debt-to-GDP-ratio-2020.jpg)